 Having said all that, I’m sure that a lot of things have changed over the last 15 years.
 I sincerely hope though that the authenticity that came with this island remained intact.
 Although, traveling somewhere unknown with the wrong partner is a major travel flop, this island had all that was needed to etch itself in my memory.
 I learned a good lesson – to keep an open mind.

 Sometimes it takes a defeat to win.
 Travel experiences are precious.
 Even the bad ones.
 Therefore, if I was to give you a piece of advice then it would boil down to this: keep traveling!
+Try out different destinations.
+Kefalonia, Monemvasia and Lefkada are three favorite Greek destinations I highly recommend, in case you want to check them out.

 In case you want to learn even more: Amorgos.